Kevin Love's reactions to Tyler Herro, Mac McClung winning All-Star events go viral

 Miami Heat veteran Kevin Love was a social media sensation throughout the Jimmy Butler trade saga.
 Love's social media mastery has continued into NBA All-Star Weekend, with his witty reactions to the 3-Point Contest and Slam Dunk Contest going viral.

-Love sent his congratulations to Heat teammate Tyler Herro for winning the 3-Point Contest and referenced one of Eminem's rap battles from 8 Mile along with this caption: “Tyler to Buddy and the rest of the 3pt contest participants.
+Love sent his congratulations to Heat teammate Tyler Herro for winning the 3-Point Contest and referenced one of Eminem's rap battles from the popular movie “8 Mile” along with this caption: “Tyler to Buddy and the rest of the 3pt contest participants.
 Bring home that hardware my boy!!!”

 Fans got a kick out of Love's post, but he wasn't done there.
 The big man made a quip on X, formerly Twitter, about Andre Jackson's dunking during the Slam Dunk Contest and then returned for more to comment on Mac McClung's three-peat.
 Another amazing McClung performance salvaged what was an otherwise underwhelming Dunk Contest.